Lampas: silk and gilt-metal thread

 Overall: 36.5 x 33.7 cm (14 3/8 x 13 1/4 in.); Mounted: 41.3 x 38.7 cm (16 1/4 x 15 1/4 in.)

 Gift of Mr. and Mrs. J. H. Wade 1916.1423

 Christian imagery is often displayed in small medallion patterns, as seen here, woven in the standard Ottoman lampas technique.
 In this highest grade lampas with extensive gilt-metal thread, small medallions enclose half-length images of Christ in a benedictory pose alternating with crosses.
-The abbreviated inscription in the roundel, IC XC, translates as "Jesus Christ," and IC XC N K reads
+The abbreviated inscription in the roundel, IC XC, translates as "Jesus Christ."

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.